NCAS-CMS/cf-python/docs/source/tutorial.rst

 * apply netCDF compression and packing; and

 * set the endian-ness of the output data.

+* omit the data arrays of selected constructs.

 For example, to use the `mode` parameter to append a new field, or fields, to a netCDF file whilst preserving the field or fields already contained